nahuhs/Shuhan-Zhang-Portfolio/blackpink-youtube-follower.md

 1. *Annotation*.
 I decided not to highlight bars, but instead add annotation to the bar where they reached or exceeded 40k followers.
 I initially want to annotate the bars when they reached 10k, 20k, 30k, and 40k subscribers.
 But too many captions will make the visualization too messy.
 Since the visualization is interactive, so I decided only to annotate the most recent record when they reached 40k YouTube subscribers.

 3. *Title*.
 The previous title is not consistent with what the data is showing.
 Due to the limited data constraint, I cannot show the whole picture of their exponentially growing YouTube subscribers till today.
-For the data we have here, there is no obvious pattern what the number of subscribers are growping exponentially.
+For the data we have here, there is no obvious pattern that the number of subscribers are growping exponentially.
 So, the title should be consistent with the data.

 Based on the sketch and the feedbacks, I made the final redesign of this visualization.

 The final sketch for the visualization: ![2nd sketch](bp-sketch2.jpeg)

-*The final visualization made by Tableau.*
+**The final visualization made by Tableau.**

 <div class='tableauPlaceholder' id='viz1663436302939' style='position: relative'><noscript><a href='#'><img alt='Growing Number of BlackPink Youtube Subscribers ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Bl&#47;Blackpinkyoutubefollowertrend&#47;subscribers&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='Blackpinkyoutubefollowertrend&#47;subscribers' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Bl&#47;Blackpinkyoutubefollowertrend&#47;subscribers&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>
 <script type='text/javascript'>